RobertLalenoh/SharePointOnline.BulkUploadUserprofilePicture/README.md

 # Office 365 SharePoint Online | Bulk upload userprofile pictures

-With this solution you can do an bulkupload from userprofile pictures in the SharePoint Online User profile database.
+With this solution you can do a bulkupload from userprofile pictures in the SharePoint Online User profile database.

 Office365 not automatically does an initial synchronization from user profile pictures in the User profile database  as it does with Delve and Outlook.
 This manual and solution helps you to do an initial load yourself.